-Boukili, V. K. S., D. P. Bebber, T. Mortimer, G. Venicx, D. Lefcourt, M. Chandler, and C. Eisenberg [in revision].
-2017 Testing the assumptions of an urban forest ecosystem services model with direct measurements of tree growth.
-Urban Forestry and Urban Greening [in press].
+Boukili, V. K. S., D. P. Bebber, T. Mortimer, G. Venicx, D. Lefcourt, M. Chandler, and C. Eisenberg.
+2017 Assessing the performance of urban forest carbon sequestration models using direct measurements of tree growth.
+Urban Forestry and Urban Greening 24(3):212-221.

 Eisenberg, C., D. E. Hibbs, and W. J. Ripple.
 2015.
 Effects of predation risk on elk landscape use in a wolf-dominated system.
 Canadian Journal of Zoology 93:99-111.

 Beschta, R. L., C. Eisenberg, J. Laundre, W. J. Ripple, and T. J. Rooney.
 2014.
 Predation risk, elk,